elze/SkillClusters/README.md

 pip install psycopg2

-3. Get the web_settings.cfg file from one of the contributors to this project, and place it in the SkillClusters top level directory .
-This configuration file will contain the configuration options for the Flask app, including the connection string the app needs for connecting to the database.
+3. You can connect your local instance of the app to a database on your machine, if you have one installed, or the one used by the app deployed at elze.pythonanywhere.com.
+(If the latter, ask one of the contributors of this project for these configuration parameters).

+In the file settings.cfg file replace the placeholders:

+username should be the database username,

+password should be the database password,

+hostname should be the database's host name (most likely localhost, if you are running it on your machine),

+port should be the port the database runs at, if not default (if it is the default, as is most likely the case, remove the [:port] part)

+database_name should be the database name

 4. Start the app: from a command prompt, run: